 Yes, we do have chairs available on the À la carte list.
-Some packages do include chairs, please review our Packages page for more details.
-If you are want to include chairs for all of your guests, you might want to consider only having chairs for the immediate family, elderly, or guests with health issues.
-We can provide up to 150 white garden chairs and 100 bamboo chairs per wedding.
+Chairs are only included in our Seaside Kisses package.
+Keep in mind that most of the guests will have a camera or camcorder in hand and do not sit in the chairs provided.
+We do not recommend a chair for each guest.
+You might want to consider only having chairs for the immediate family, elderly, or guests with health issues.
+We can provide up to 150 chairs maximum.

 How do I get a marriage license?

 Florida residents have a waiting period of 3 days.
 Brides and grooms of Wedding Bells and SeaShells that live outside of Florida, the state has simplified the process by eliminating the waiting period.
-Out-of-state residents can obtain a license the same day – they just have to make sure they arrive in time to visit the courthouse during regular working hours, which is Monday through Friday, times may vary based on county and location.
+Out-of-state residents can obtain a license the same day – they just have to make sure they arrive in time to visit the courthouse during regular working hours, which is Monday through Friday, 9am to 5pm.

 Couples can obtain a license from any county in the State of Florida.
 Both the bride and groom must apply in person, together, at the Clerk of the Court.
 Both must be 18, or have a parent with them to sign consent, and both must have a valid (not expired) State issued photo ID (driver’s license).
 If either the bride or groom has been divorced within the past six months, they must bring a copy of their divorce decree.
 If it has been more than six months, the clerk will want to know the County/ State and date the divorce was finalized.
 The State of Florida does charge a fee for the marriage license ($93.50), but no blood tests!
 Phew!

 Here is a link to a complete list of the Florida Clerk of Court Offices –